NASCAR career of Kyle Busch: Hendrick Motorsports (2003–2007)

-2004: Xfinity Series Rookie of the Year
+2004: Busch Series Rookie of the Year

 Busch started his 2004 season by winning the ARCA Re/MAX Series race at Daytona, beating Frank Kimmel.
 He then began his first full-time Busch Series season, replacing Brian Vickers in the No. 5 Chevrolet, sponsored by Lowe's.
 Although initially set to share the No. 8 Chance 2 Motorsports Chevrolet with Martin Truex Jr., Busch took a ride with Hendrick Motorsports instead.
 He earned his first pole at Darlington Raceway and his first win at Richmond International Raceway in the Funai 250 in May.
 Busch won four more races, tying Greg Biffle for the most wins by a rookie, and finished 2nd in points behind champion Martin Truex Jr., winning Rookie of the Year honors.

 Busch debuted in the Nextel Cup Series in 2004, driving the No. 84 Chevrolet for Hendrick Motorsports.
 He attempted nine races, qualifying for six, with his first at Las Vegas Motor Speedway.
 His best finish was 24th at California Speedway.
 In October 2004, it was announced Busch would race full-time for Hendrick in 2005, replacing Terry Labonte in the No. 5 Chevrolet as Labonte semi-retired.